 Start the day with a quick breakfast at Bakeshop.
 If you’re in the mood for a more formal sit down breakfast, Café Savoy across the river makes an excellent chocolate café au lait.

-Head over to the main Old Town Square and the Astrological clock (like Big Ben it’s also having a bit of a face life at the moment).
+Head over to the main Old Town Square and the Astrological clock (it’s also having a bit of a face life at the moment).
 They still had the clock portion lowered so you can get a close up view while the rest of the tower is being renovated.
 Prague is also famous for its Jewish Quarter.
 Go to Josefov to see the one of the oldest Jewish Cemeteries in Europe.

 Stop in Café Café for a snack or a sweet afternoon pick me up.